craigerm/add-ons/README.md

 **[jQuery 1.5][jquery] or higher is required.**

-### Instantiation

-The plugin requires markup consisting of an element containing a stream of recently posted content.
-This content is automatically blended in reverse chronological order if a `data-datetime` attribute is provided for each content item.
+The plugin requires instantiated containers to start with a series of recently posted content items in a flat hierarchy.
+By default it expects to find `<article>` elements, which are automatically blended in reverse chronological order if they have `data-datetime` attributes.
 These attributes must be set to a date string supported by JavaScript’s `Date.parse` method.

-Pagination requires a `<data>` element for each service, defining a URL where the next page of results may be fetched, correlating to the URI template like so: `{service;parameter-name}`:
+Pagination requires a `<data class="nextPage">` element for each service, placed anywhere in the container, that defines a URL for the next page of results as it’s value.
+URI templates `{service;parameter-name}` are used to find these elements and extract a pagination parameter value required to load the next page of content.

 ``` html
 <div class="stream" data-uri-template="/content?twitter={twitter;max_id}/youtube={youtube;start-index}">